Jackevansevo/PrologSumProductPuzzle/README.md

 3. Paul replies, “Oh, now I know the integers.”
 4. Sam replies back, “Now I know too.”

-Given that both of them are telling the truth, what are the two integers.
+Given that both of them are telling the truth, what are the two integers?